gbv/cocoda/docs/guide-mappings.md

 * a **mapping editor** to create and modify individual mappings

-* a **mapping browser** that lists existing mappings

-* an **occurrences browser** that lists occurrences and co-occurrences of selected concepts as mapping recommendations
+* a **mapping browser** that lists existing mappings (from local storage or a mapping provider) as well as mapping recommendations (currently occurrences and co-occurrences of selected concepts)

 ### Mapping Editor